Mohdjariullah/Breden-Verification-Bot/README.md

 - **Debug Commands**: Advanced troubleshooting tools for administrators
 - **Manual Verification**: Force verify users when needed
 - **Status Monitoring**: Real-time tracking of pending verifications
+- **Strict Admin-Only Controls**: All sensitive commands (including bypass management) are strictly admin-only, protected by Discord permissions and runtime checks

+### Ticket System Improvements
+- **One Ticket Per User**: Only one verification ticket can exist per user at a time; duplicate ticket creation is prevented
+- **Button Cooldown**: The verification button enforces a cooldown to prevent spam or race conditions

 ## 🛠️ Technical Architecture